KallistiOS git master

 402

-409/** \brief Create a new thread with the specified set of attributes.
+403 This function creates a new kernel thread with the specified set of

 411